 Mendips, the childhood home of John Lennon, is a fine example of 1950s semi-detached housing.
 More luxurious and higher status than 20 Forthlin Road, it was lovingly maintained by John's Aunt Mimi.
 You can still see the house and garden as it was when they lived here.
-Neat, tidy, yet still cosy, it's a real home.
+Neat and tidy, yet still cosy.
+It’s a real home.

 20 Forthlin Road

-A typical example of post-war terraced council housing, 20 Forthlin Road is smaller and plainer than Mendips.
-Paul's mother, Mary, tragically died when he and Mike were in their teens and Jim, their father, brought them up alone after that.
+A typical example of post-war terraced council housing, 20 Forthlin Road is smaller and more basic than Mendips.
+Sir Paul's mother, Mary, tragically died when he and his brother, Mike, were in their teens.
+Their father, Jim, brought them up alone after that.